Shopify wins, but Big Cartel still has its perks

 Meanwhile, Big Cartel trailed in last with only 2.7 stars – making it the most difficult ecommerce builder to use out of all the brands we tested.

 Big Cartel starts out strongly, offering useful prompts and suggestions to guide you through the set-up process.
 But once the beginner-friendly onboarding is over, things start to get tricky.
 To get the most out of this builder, you will need to know how to code.
+In order to customize your website theme on Big Cartel, you’ll need to directly edit the HTML of the theme itself.

 Here’s how some of our users felt about Big Cartel: